 - 20g of green shallot (scallion), finely sliced

-- Combine all ingredients – I use a mixer with a K-beater.
-If you don’t have a mixer, mix the ingredients in a large bowl with a pair of chopstick, stirring, one direction only, for approximately 5 minutes.
+- Combine all ingredients in a mixer (a K-beater is ideal).
+If you don’t have a mixer, mix the ingredients in a large bowl with a pair of chopstick, stirring one direction only, for approximately 5 minutes.
 The idea is to make the pork mince into a smooth paste.
-You may like to add a little more or less liquid if the paste is too thick or too thin.

 - If you have time, transfer the paste to a container and leave it in the fridge overnight – the flavor will intensify.